verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

     rancher-backup-test             One-time   rancher-615034-957d182d-44cb-4b81-bbe0-466900049124-2022-11-14T16-42-28Z.tar.gz   rancher-resource-set   54s   Completed
     ```

-### Rancher Scheduled backups
+### Rancher scheduled backups

-rancher-backup implements scheduled backups as documented [here](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/).
+To implement scheduled Rancher backups, see [Backup Configuration](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/) in the Rancher documentation.

-## Rancher Restore
+## Rancher restore

-During restore, Rancher ensures it recreates all the CRD's related to Rancher and configurations as well.
+During the restore operation, Rancher ensures that it recreates all the CRDs related to Rancher and configurations.
 Restoring Rancher is done by creating a custom resource that indicates to `rancherBackup` to start the restore process.

-1. To initiate a Rancher restore, create the following example custom resource YAML file.
+1. To initiate a Rancher restore operation, create the following example custom resource YAML file.
    When a `Restore` custom resource is created, the operator accesses the backup `*.tar.gz` file specified and restores the application data from that file.